A topological classification of convex bodies: Preliminaries and the proof of Theorem

-The quasi-dual representations $Q \in \mathcal Q$ of Morse-Smale complexes associated with convex bodies are two-colored $(S,U)$ quadrangulations, however, extension of the expansion scheme to colored multigraphs is straightforward.
-On each face diagonal vertices have identical color, so after generating the color-less graph $Q^0 \in {\mathcal Q}^0$, the 2-colored version $Q \in \mathcal Q$ can be generated by applying two alternative coloring schemes, so if ${\mathcal Q}^0$ can be generated from $P_2$ by vertex splittings, so can be $\mathcal Q$.
-Thus we showed that the combinatorial expansion sequences (\ref{gen}) described in the Introduction are sufficient to generate the quasi-dual representation of any Morse-Smale function associated with a convex body $K \in \mathcal K$.
-Conversely, given any such a body, the associated sequences can be generated by running (\ref{gen}) backward via face contractions.
+The proof is based on the observation, illustrated in Figure~\ref{fig:face-contraction}, that the contracted graph has one less vertex than $Q$, and is contained in the same class $\mathcal{Q}^{0}$.
+Since any graph with at least three vertices can be contracted, we may reduce $Q$ to the only graph $P_2 \in \mathcal{Q}^{0}$ with two vertices. \end{proof}

+\begin{rem} As any quadrangulation $Q \in \mathcal{Q}^{0}$ can be colored with 2 colors in a unique way, Lemma~\ref{lem:graph_expansion} can be applied for 2-colored quadrangulations, i.e. for quasi-dual representations of Morse-Smale complexes.
+This process can be extended to primal graph representations as well via the natural identification of the elements of $\mathcal{Q}^{0}$ and ${\mathcal Q}^{3\star}$. \end{rem}

-Since a face contraction can be applied to \emph{any} face of a quadrangulation, the sequence of graphs from $Q_n \in {\mathcal Q}_n$ to $Q_2=P_2$ is, in general, not unique.
+Since a face contraction can be applied to any face of a quadrangulation, the sequence of graphs from $Q$ to $P_2$ is, in general, not unique.
 In special applications additional criteria may be applied to single out one sequence among the combinatorially possible ones.
 Face contraction on multigraphs was already used in \cite{Edelsbrunner} and \cite{Dey} to simplify Morse-Smale complexes.
 Edelsbrunner et al. used the primal representation of the complex in which a face contraction (defined in the quasi-dual representation) emerges as a double \emph{edge contraction} \cite{Diestel}.
 Their goal was to produce a hierarchy of increasingly coarse Morse-Smale complexes, therefore they applied an extra metric criteria (growing height differences on the edges of the graph) which resulted in an unambiguous sequence of graphs.
-This algorithm was also used in \cite{Domokos} to identify macroscopically perceptible static equilibrium points of 3D scanned pebbles.
+This algorithm was also used in \cite{Domokos} to identify macroscopically perceptible static equilibrium points of 3D scanned pebbles. \begin{defn} If a convex body $K$, with $C^\infty$-class boundary, satisfies the property that \begin{itemize} \item the Euclidean distance function of $K$ is Morse-Smale; \item $\bd K$ has nonzero principal curvatures at any critical point of this function; \end{itemize} then we say that $K$ satisfies property (*). \end{defn}